Comparing Task-Agnostic Embedding Models for Tabular Data: Conclusion and Future Work

-This brief study demonstrates that simple feature engineering methods like TableVectorizer achieve competitive performance for task-agnostic embeddings while requiring substantially fewer computational resources in settings where sophisticated tabular foundation models cannot fully leverage their in-context learning capabilities.
+This study demonstrates that simple feature engineering methods like TableVectorizer or a simple sphere model achieve competitive performance for task-agnostic embeddings, while requiring substantially fewer computational resources.
+Prediction results based on task-agnostic embeddings are not significantly worse even in settings where sophisticated tabular foundation models can fully leverage their in-context learning capabilities.

 However, several open challenges remain for future work.
-First of all, our findings have to be confirmed on a wider range of datasets.
-Additionally, more embedding models should be included in this comparison.
-Although the embeddings are constructed in a task-independent way, to assess their \emph{task-agnostic} quality, additional downstream tasks and metrics should evaluate the embeddings.
+First of all, our findings have to be confirmed on a wider range of datasets and more embedding models, e.g., TabPFNv2.5 \cite{grinsztajn2025tabpfn}, Mitra \cite{zhang2025mitra} and LimiX \cite{zhang2025limixunleashingstructureddatamodeling}.
+Second, although the embeddings are constructed in a task-independent way, their \emph{task-agnostic} quality should be further assessed considering additional downstream tasks and metrics.

+Furthermore, current methods primarily capture statistical patterns.
+Recent works such as ConTextTab \cite{spinaci2025contexttab} and TabSTAR \cite{arazi2025tabstarf} demonstrate promising directions by incorporating textual (meta-)data.
+A comprehensive analysis for their task-agnostic embeddings incorporating text would be a further step toward multi-modal alignment, enabling tabular representations to be aligned with text or images for cross-modal retrieval and reasoning.
+The introduced sphere model has an advantage for aligning with other modalities, due to its arbitrary embedding dimension.

-The ingestion of new rows raises fundamental questions about context selection for in-context learners: should entire datasets be re-embedded, or can a representative subset suffice?
-Distribution shift poses additional complications: If new data exhibit covariate shift or label drift, in-context models may produce embeddings misaligned with the original space.
+Large amounts of data occur subsequently and not as a closed dataset.
+The ingestion of new rows raises fundamental questions about context selection for in-context learners: Should entire datasets be re-embedded, or can a representative subset suffice?
+Distribution shift poses additional complications.
+The behavior of (in-context) embedding models needs to be investigated in such scenarios.